Future Proofing Agriculture on Kangaroo Island Project

 Develop a Climate Action Plan for farmers and other stakeholders that identifies key priorities and strategies for adapting to the climatic changes that are anticipated for KI, including warming and drying, seasonal shifts, and more intense weather events.
 Short-term adaptations may require small incremental changes to farming practices, while medium to longer term adaptations may be more resource intensive or may even require a complete transformation in approach.
 The action plan will be practical and focused on tangible outputs.

-Prof. Richard Eckard of will present on the latest thinking on agricultural production under a changing climate.
+Prof. Richard Eckard presented on the latest thinking on agricultural production under a changing climate.
 Richard Eckard is Professor and Director of the Primary Industries Climate Challenges Centre, a joint research initiative between the University of Melbourne and the Victorian Department of Environment and Primary Industries.
+A copy of his presentation can be found here

 If you are a farmer, work in or have an interest in agriculture you can help us investigate the potential impact of a changing climate on agriculture on KI by completing a short survey here